bhobert/Zernike-Creator-and-Decomposer-Toolbox/README.md

 | `'burnside'` | Uses the Burnside approximation* [3].                                              |
 | `'mortici'`  | Uses the Mortici approximation* [4].                                               |

+> **Note:** Factorial-free approximations do not necessarily need to satisfy the standard Zernike orthogonality constraints.

 # `normalize`

 Normalizes factorial-free results only.